 In short, organizations are made up of people, and those people are more stressed, anxious, and emotionally fragile than at any previous point since industrial psychologists began studying it—and this is where emotional intelligence in particular comes in.
 Ignoring this reality is just plain dumb—and it applies to leaders as well!
 Getting the greatest value out of human capital is no longer about processes and procedures.
 Leveraging human capital today is about ensuring that the people in organizations have a sense of purpose, feel respected, appreciated and safe, can fail without fear, have excellent development opportunities, work together in highly effective teams, and have space to be the human beings that they are.
 That includes supporting vulnerability in employees as well.
 Why?
 Because without vulnerability (risk taking), there is no creativity.
 Without tolerance for failure, there is no innovation.
 Without creativity and innovation, organizations cannot survive and thrive in the current environment.

 As noted in a previous article about the evolving model of leadership, no leader or person is binary.
 It is true that leaders are far more likely to be successful in contemporary organizations if they “rumble with vulnerability” on their way to courage, but that does not mean that other knowledge, skills, and abilities are no longer necessary or helpful.
 For example, operational expertise and financial acumen are valuable and will support a vulnerable, emotionally intelligent leader.
 Given a choice, following a best practice model for a given functional area or project is preferable to “winging it” or applying a poor practice.
 Effective, ROI based allocation of resources is preferable to “first come, first served” until the money is gone.
-The reality, however, is that as important as some of these skills are, they are simply “price of entry” attributes for leaders today.
+The reality, however, is that as important as some of these skills and experiences are, they are simply “price of entry” attributes for leaders today.
 The value-add is found in the new elements of the evolving leadership model—and those are also generally the difference between success and failure for leaders today.